UPenn Launches Online Master’s Degree in Computer Science with Coursera

 July 25, 2018

 The University of Pennsylvania’s School of Engineering and Applied Science is launching an online master’s degree.
-The program will be delivered in partnership with Coursera.
-While the program won’t be free, the MCIT Online degree will cost only $26,300, which is a fraction of the cost of completing a master’s degree in computer science on the UPenn campus.
+The MCIT Online will be launched on the Coursera platform and cost just $26,300 or a very small percentage of the cost of completing a graduate degree in computer science on the UPenn campus.

 Details of the Coursera-UPenn Partnership

-The University of Pennsylvania’s Master of Computer and Information Technology (MCIT) Online will cost about one-third of the university’s equivalent on-campus program.
-Like the on-campus program, the new MCIT Online will be open to students with no previous background in computer science.
+The University of Pennsylvania’s MCIT Online will cost about one-third of the university’s equivalent on-campus program.
+Like the on-campus program, the new degree will be open to students with no previous background in computer science.
 Offered on the Coursera platform, MCIT Online will target students who wish to pursue careers in software development, product management and data science among other fields.
 In a press release announcing the new program, Vijay Kumar, Nemirovsky Family Dean of Penn Engineering, said, a key goal is to offer “a high-impact program that is more accessible and more affordable for more students.”

 Chris Murphy, Associate Professor of Practice in Penn Engineering’s Department of Computer and Information Science (CIS) and co-director of MCIT Online, emphasizes that the Coursera-UPenn program is especially timely as computer science education continues to become increasingly important across fields: “Not only is computing permeating our everyday lives, but there’s so much potential for it to help solve some of the world’s major problems and have significant social impact.
 This program will allow people from all backgrounds to participate in that.”
 Murphy adds, “We’ve spent the past 17 years refining the MCIT curriculum so that it prepares our students to be computer scientists, not just programmers.
 That’s so important for supporting their long-term careers throughout all areas of computing.”